Have you ever seen snow fall on an already warm car? It melts instantly.

 One of the great benefits of an electric radiant heating system is the thinness of the heating element (5/16” for mats and 1/4” for cables).

-The thinness of an electrical snow melting system means it has a minimal impact on the overall depth of the walkway.
+The thinness of an electrical snow melting system means it has a minimal impact on the overall depth of the stairs.
 These snow melting systems can be used not only with concrete or pavers, but also with asphalt.

 One great option for keeping the spacing of snow melting cables consistent throughout an installation is to attach them with zip-ties or wire twists to a framework like a rebar frame or wire mesh.